 - Indian fertility clinic announces that a 70-year-old woman has successfully given birth to a baby boy.

-- EgyptAir flight MS804 goes missing over the Mediterranean on route Paris to Cairo.
+- EgyptAir flight MS804 goes missing over the Mediterranean on the route Paris to Cairo.

 - Three ships in 3 days sink, carrying immigrants across the Mediterranean, drowning over 700 people.